dbosak01/fmtr/README.md

 1. **Two formatting functions**:  With **fmtr**, all formatting has been consolidated into two formatting functions: `fapply()` and `fdata()`.  `fapply()` applies a format to a vector.  `fdata()` applies formats to a data frame or tibble.
+The implementation of the `fapply()` function is reminiscent of a SAS® `put` function.

 2. **The format catalog**: The **fmtr** package also introduces the concept of a *format catalog* to R.  A format catalog is a collection of formats that can be saved as a file, shared, and reused.
+This concept was taken directly from SAS® software.

 3. **User-defined format**: The **fmtr** package also improves on the native R formatting capabilities by introducing the concept of a *user-defined format*.
 A user-defined format is an expression-driven lookup.
 You can define a set of logical expressions that, when true, will return a corresponding lookup value.
+The implementation of the user-defined format is similar to a SAS® user-defined format.

-4. **The formatting list**: For complicated formats that require more than one function, the **fmtr** package also introduces the concept of a formatting list.
+4. **The formatting list**: For complicated formats that require more than one function, the **fmtr** package also introduces the concept of a *formatting list*.
 A formatting list can perform operations that are difficult to accomplish otherwise.

 5. **Helper and Convenience functions**: Finally, the **fmtr** package contains